leirbag95/NearestSentence/README.md

 # NearestSentence
-The goal is to find the two nearest sentences (in a meaning/semantic way) in the articles on the same topic.
+The purpose is to find the two nearest sentences (in a meaning/semantic way) in the articles on the same topic.

 # How does it work ?
 ## Install